avishasati/Bramigo/Readme.txt

+"GE_pitch_instruct.ppt" has the presentation for the same.
-Mapper has the code for android app.
+"Mapper" has the code for android app.